maffyoo/Culture/Principles-Practices-Behaviours.md

 **D**ependency inversion principle

+These principles produce code that is loosely coupled easy to reason about and simple to change.

 ## Done means Done ##

-Code isnt done if it isn't running in production.
-For this reason only code that is shippable is handed off from an engineer
+Code isnt "done" if it isn't running in production.
+For this reason only code that is shippable should be handed off from an engineer.

+## Automation ##

+We should automate repetitive tasks to allow teams to focus on less structured and predictable activities.
+Test specialists should be able to focus on Exploratory testing and not be burdened with validating acceptance criteria

 ## Clean Architecture Principles ##

-Software architecture should reflect the principles of Clean Architecture
+Our Software architecture should reflect the principles of Clean Architecture.
+Clean architecture produces testable code, where details are only known known by the least amount of our code making them easy to replace or change.

 [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)

 ## Visualise work ##

-Visualise work to share understanding
+Visualising work allows teams to share understanding about many aspects of their work, from plans, system processes and progress to team structures, inter-team or department relationships and dependencies.
+Removing ambuguity by visualising work enables productive discussion and transparency.

 ## Agile ##

-Agile development allows us to work in a way that best delivers value effectively
+Agile development allows us to work in a way that best delivers value effectively focussing on activities that improve outcomes rather than beaurocractic activities that produce artefacts for the sake of it.

+The agile manifesto captures the overriding

 - Individuals and interactions over processes and tools
 - Working software over comprehensive documentation